Best movies like The Cisco Kid Returns

 BACK AGAIN!

 A unique, carefully handpicked, selection of the best movies like The Cisco Kid Returns Starring Duncan Renaldo, Martín Garralaga, Roger Pryor, Cecilia Callejo, and more.
-If you liked The Cisco Kid Returns then you may also like: The Valiant Hombre, Viva Cisco Kid, West of the Alamo, Ride on Vaquero, Robin Hood and many more popular movies featured on this list.
+If you liked The Cisco Kid Returns then you may also like: The Valiant Hombre, Viva Cisco Kid, West of the Alamo, Ride on Vaquero, Rose of the Rio Grande and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 After several years' dormancy, the "Cisco Kid" western-film series returned to the screen with Monogram's The Cisco Kid Returns.
 Duncan Renaldo, actually Rumanian, starred as the Mexican "Robin Hood of the Old West", with Martin Garralaga as his corpulent sidekick Pancho.
 In the tradition of 20th Century-Fox's earlier "Cisco" efforts, our hero comes to the aid of an orphaned child, clears himself of a kidnapping charge, and proves that a "solid citizen" is in fact a criminal mastermind.